 By all accounts, Acts 2 records the birth of the church, the events of which are generally dated at 30 AD.
 The church was based upon the gospel of Jesus, through the proclamation and leadership of the apostles.

-They devoted themselves to the apostles' teaching and to the fellowship, to the breaking of bread and to prayer.
-Acts 2:42 (NIV)
+They were continually devoting themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer.

 From all indications, the church existed for years, perhaps even decades, before a page of the New Testament was written.
-Most books are dated between the mid-40's to the mid-60's AD and were written for various specific purposes.
-(See the articles "Bible Basics" and "New Testament Survey" for more on this.)
+The church started in 30 AD on the day of Pentecost; scholars date the New Testament books between the mid-40's to the mid-60's AD.
+These were written for various specific purposes.

 None of the New Testament books were intended to serve as a "constitution" or "pattern" for the church.
 There was no need for such a thing; the church already existed and already had its own "pattern" of teachings and traditions in place under the authority and guidance of the apostles.
-They were trained by Jesus and empowered by the Holy-Spirit for this purpose.
+They were trained by Jesus and empowered by the Holy Spirit for this purpose.

 If the earliest churches did not need the New Testament, why would it be needed now?